amazon-science/auto-rag-eval/README.md

 </p>

 **Goal**: For a given knowledge corpus:
-* Leverage an LLM to generate an multi-choice exam associated with the task of interest
+* Leverage an LLM to generate an multi-choice exam associated with the task of interest.
-* Evaluate variants of RaG systems on this exam
+* Evaluate variants of RaG systems on this exam.
 * Evaluate and iteratively improve the exam.

 The only thing you need to experiment with this code is a `json` file with your knowledge corpus in the format described bellow.